Shuffle/Shuffle-docs/docs/troubleshooting.md

 ```
 ![Inkedswarm3_LI](https://user-images.githubusercontent.com/31187099/165058479-f5e0eab5-f117-4f96-aee4-04bd31c4ecc6.jpg)

-* Get the name of the worker and run the following command
+* Get the name of the worker and run the following command.
+If not, this means you will have to go on local of each node to get logs of workers running on it or using a docker management tool.

 ```
 docker logs <name_of_worker>